miferreiro/bdpar/README.md

 which implements the abstract methods: *obtainSource* and *obtainDate*.
-In addition, you must execute *registerExtractor* function of *ExtractorFactory* class where it is necessary indicate the specific extension and the correspondant extractor.
+In addition, you must execute *registerExtractor* function of *ExtractorFactory* class where it is necessary indicate the specific extension (or set of extensions) and the correspondent extractor.

 On the other hand, the types of the files which are implemented by default are: